nivesnine/llm_knowledge_base/PIM/README.md

 ## **Overview**

-The **Prompt Injection and Manipulation Protocol (PIMP)** tests how an LLM responds to manipulated or obfuscated prompts and helps identify areas where it might be vulnerable.
-By testing edge cases and escalations, PIMP uncovers how LLMs may unintentionally provide sensitive information or behave in unintended ways.
+The **Prompt Injection and Manipulation (PIM) Protocol** tests how an LLM responds to manipulated or obfuscated prompts and helps identify areas where it might be vulnerable.
+By testing edge cases and escalations, PIM uncovers how LLMs may unintentionally provide sensitive information or behave in unintended ways.

 ### **Key Objectives:**
 1. Test LLM responses to crafted input prompts that push boundaries of its ethical guidelines.